BomaObeahon/SQL-Project/starting_with_data.md

-Question 1: Find the highest number of orders placed by each visitor:
+Question 1: Find the highest number of orders placed by each visitor.

 SQL Queries: SELECT full_visitorid, COUNT(sku) AS order_count
              FROM products p